Wluper/matilda/README.md

 ### Option A) Running the Server with flask (WSGI) or gunicorn

-Assuming you have just followed the steps to Download and Install Requirements:
+Assuming you have just followed the steps to Download and Install Requirements and you have a mongoDB locally installed on your system:

 ```bash
 (MATILDA)$ pwd